pavanitirumalasetty/pavanitirumalasetty/README.md

 ---

 ## 🏆 Professional Profile
-- Master’s in Data Science graduate with 4+ years of professional experience as an Application Developer at IBM.
--  Engaged in-depth academic and practical training in machine learning, statistical modeling, and predictive analytics, delivering data-driven solutions across multiple projects.
+-	Data Scientist with 6+ months of experience in machine learning, statistical modeling, and predictive analytics, delivering data- driven solutions that improved efficiency by 30% across multiple projects.
-- Expert in Python, R, and SQL, with a strong foundation in data preprocessing, feature engineering, and model optimization.
+-	Expert in Python, R, and SQL, with a strong foundation in data preprocessing, feature engineering, and model optimization, enhancing model accuracy by 40% and reducing processing time for 10,000+ datasets.
-- Proficient in cloud platforms (AWS, Azure), data visualization (Tableau, Matplotlib, Seaborn), and big data technologies (Spark, Hadoop) for scalable machine learning model deployment.
+-	Experience with cloud platforms (AWS, Azure) and big data technologies (Spark, Hadoop) to build and deploy scalable machine learning models processing 1M+ data points daily.
-- Strong analytical and optimization skills, leveraging EDA, hypothesis testing, and data visualization to uncover trends and insights.
+-	Strong analytical and optimization skills, leveraging EDA, hypothesis testing, and data visualization (Tableau, Matplotlib, Seaborn) to uncover trends and insights, leading to a 30% improvement in decision-making speed.

 ---